fxpio/fxp-ajax-bundle/README.md

 It allows, for example, for view controller to indicating to the event dispatcher, the answer to be built, if the AJAX request with the identifier is find.

-Mainly used for Symfony2 custom form type with ajax interactions.
+Mainly used for Symfony custom form type with ajax interactions.

 Features include: